dirkluijk/ngx-breadcrumpy/README.md

 #### 2. Using a BreadcrumbResolver

-You can use a special `BreadcrumbResolver` service to benefit from dependency injection.
+You can also use a special `BreadcrumbResolver` service to benefit from dependency injection.
 The `resolve` method should return either a `string`, `Breadcrumb` or `Observable<string | Breadcrumb>`.

 Asynchronous observables will not block the routing process, but make the breadcrumb appear when resolved.